BufferPool#

 max_buffers – the expect maximum amount of buffers to allocate or 0 for unlimited.

-- do_acquire_buffer(self, params: BufferPoolAcquireParams | None = None) Tuple[FlowReturn, Buffer | None] #
+- do_acquire_buffer(self, params: BufferPoolAcquireParams | None = None) tuple[FlowReturn, Buffer | None]#

 - Parameters: